Beatrice the Sixteenth: Contemporary reviews

-A reviewer for The Nautilus commended it for being well-written and interesting, with characters that felt real.
-The Theosophist suggested that the "Adventures of Mary Hatherley" would have been a more fitting title but appreciated the vegetarianism of the Armerians.
-The Herald of the Cross saw the book as conveying a spiritual and occult message, representing the soul's journey on an occult plane of consciousness.
+A reviewer for The Nautilus described the novel as well written and interesting, and commented that its characters seemed real.
+The Theosophist suggested that "Adventures of Mary Hatherley" would have been a more fitting title, while approving of the vegetarianism of the Armerians.
+The Herald of the Cross read the novel as conveying a spiritual and occult message, representing the soul's journey on an occult plane of consciousness.

-Louise Radford Wells found the novel unusual and was initially confused by the characters' genders, later realising that each heroine was also a hero.
-She concluded that the book was well-written and entertaining.
-The Guardian speculated that the author might have been a suffragist, describing the society in the book as delightful but lacking detailed explanations of its workings.
-Despite finding the book's style incoherent, the review acknowledged its interesting ideas.
+Louise Radford Wells found the novel unusual and wrote that she was initially confused by the genders of the characters, later realising that each heroine was also a hero.
+She concluded that the book was well written and entertaining.
+The Guardian speculated that the author might have been a suffragist, describing the society in the book as appealing but insufficiently explained.
+The reviewer found the book's style incoherent, while acknowledging its ideas.

-A reviewer for Light: A Journal of Psychical, Occult and Mystical Research, described the book's setting as highly unusual and difficult to comprehend, and felt that this lack of familiarity diminished its human interest and made the story less engaging.
+A reviewer for Light: A Journal of Psychical, Occult and Mystical Research described the book's setting as unusual and difficult to understand, and argued that this made the story less engaging.

 Modern scholarship

-Melanie Taylor critiques the novel as being very unrealistic and having a dense, sluggish writing style.
-She observes that it depicts an idealised version of an entirely female world and argues that it does not represent a genuine utopia:
+Melanie Taylor describes the novel as highly unrealistic and stylistically dense.
+She argues that it presents an idealised version of an entirely female world, but does not constitute a genuine utopia because Armeria is built on hierarchy, slavery and binary divisions.
+Taylor also argues that the conjux system preserves Western conventions of monogamy and marriage.

-Far from being the ideal state it sets out to be, this world is riddled with its own divisions and conflicts.
-Hierarchical and binary distinctions are the foundational poles of this alternative existence—Armeria/Uras, free people/slaves, civilised/barbarians—whilst in its practices of "conjux" (which means "a joined person") the Western conventions of monogamy and marriage are upheld.

-Matt Polzin argues that in Clyde's vision of an ideal future society, which is achieved by abolishing gender, she relied on other classification systems, including colonial hierarchies.
-Polzin believes that utopian world-building becomes more effective when we increase our "response-ability" to historical acts of racial and colonial violence and take into account existing cultural and ecological relationships, especially in those "elsewheres" that utopian fiction has traditionally portrayed as blank canvases for imagination.
+Matt Polzin argues that Clyde's imagined future society abolishes gender while relying on other systems of classification, including colonial hierarchies.
+Polzin argues that utopian worldbuilding is more effective when writers consider histories of racial and colonial violence and existing cultural and ecological relationships in the places that utopian fiction often treats as blank spaces for invention.

-Lucy Ella Rose claims that Clyde's uncritical approach to enslavement reveals her work's elitist and hierarchical tendencies.
-Rose asserts that while the author aims to abolish sex and gender divisions and elevate lesbian intimacy, her work conservatively reinforces class and social status divisions.
-This is evident in Clyde's support for protecting the aristocracy, associating it with the "charm" of femininity.
-These aspects place her work with other white middle-class feminist writings of the interwar period, situating it within broader literary and scientific modernism debates.
+Lucy Ella Rose argues that Clyde's treatment of enslavement shows elitist and hierarchical tendencies in the work.
+Rose writes that, although Clyde seeks to abolish sex and gender divisions and to elevate lesbian intimacy, the novel also reinforces class and social status divisions.
+She connects these features to other white middle-class feminist writings of the interwar period and to wider debates in literary and scientific modernism.

-Cheryl Morgan observes that, despite the novel's revolutionary treatment of gender, it portrays a utopia in which slavery is legal—similar to Thomas More's Utopia—noting the limits in its egalitarian vision.
+Cheryl Morgan observes that, despite the novel's treatment of gender, it portrays a utopia in which slavery is legal, comparing this limitation with Thomas More's Utopia.